 “This plan highlights the enormous progress DCFS has made in the care of our foster children and in reuniting families,” said Gov. Asa Hutchinson (R), in the statement.

-In addition to D.C., Arkansas and Utah, the other systems that plan to implement Family First in 2019 are Alaska, Kansas, Kentucky, Maryland, Nebraska, North Dakota, Virginia, Washington and West Virginia.
+In addition to D.C., Arkansas and Utah, the other systems that plan to implement Family First this year are Alaska, Kansas, Kentucky, Nebraska, North Dakota, Virginia, Washington and West Virginia.

 States were permitted to delay the congregate care limitations in Family First until 2021, but forfeit the ability to draw in foster care prevention funds during that time frame.
 Seven states have notified the U.S. Children’s Bureau of plans to delay on Family First until 2020, and an additional 32 states plan to delay until 2021.